-The total annual stipend amount for both fellowships and GA positions is \$34,000.
+The total annual stipend amount for both fellowships and GA positions is \$36,000.

 For first year students, this is a full fellowship.
-All \$34,000 comes as a fellowship from the Graduate School.
+All \$36,000 comes as a fellowship from the Graduate School.

-For second through fifth year students, this is a combination of GA funding from Annenberg (\$25,000 for mid-August through mid-May) plus Graduate School fellowship funding (\$9,000 from the Graduate School, divided evenly over 12 months, August through July).
-Students are not required to serve as a GA in June and July.
+For second through fifth year students, this is a combination of GA funding from Annenberg (\$27,000 paid out from mid-August through mid-May) plus Graduate School fellowship funding (\$9,000 from the Graduate School, divided evenly over 12 months, August through July).
+Students are not required to serve as a GA over the summer.